rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------

+0.17 - 29 Nov 2016
+     * Don't try to create a forecast chart if no issues have been completed.
+     * See specifying warning as suggested by ruamel.yaml module works.

 0.16 - 25 Nov 2016
      * Fixed bug that ignored issues that were created with a storypoint size that has never changed.
 Impacted CFD and forecaste
      * Export of issue links and parent epics to csv file - Useful for identifying issue dependencies.